grassrootseconomics/docs.grassecon.org/docs/legal/gecl1.md

              5. **Custom Parameters: ** e.g. {RPC Endpoint: http://bloxberg.org, Interface: ERC20}
     2. Communications interfaces (“Wallets”).
         1. A wallet enables Members to access to viewing and interacting with Instruments and Accounts on a Ledger.
-2. Social Services: Support and sharing of knowledge regarding specific Clearing Union implementations.
+2. Social Services: Support and sharing of knowledge regarding specific Economic Commons implementations.
-3. Legal: Due Diligence, audits and arbitration of disputes regarding specific Clearing Union implementations.
+3. Legal: Due Diligence, audits and arbitration of disputes regarding specific Economic Commons implementations.

 ## Organization